smart-edge-open/specs/doc/getting-started/openness-experience-kits.md

 ### IP address range allocation for various CNIs and interfaces

 The OpenNESS Experience kits deployment uses/allocates/reserves a set of IP address ranges for different CNIs and interfaces.
 The server or host IP address should not conflict with the default address allocation.
-In case if there is a critical need for the server IP address used by the OpenNESS default deployment, it would require to modify the default addresses used by the OpenNESS.
+If there is a critical requirement for the server IP address which is used by the OpenNESS default deployment IP addresses, a modification is required to update the default addresses used by the OpenNESS.

-Following files sepcify the CIDR for CNIs and interfaces.
+The following files specify the CIDR for CNIs and interfaces.
 These are the IP address ranges allocated and used by default just for reference.

 ```yaml
 flavors/media-analytics-vca/all.yml:19:vca_cidr: "172.32.1.0/12"